 - Research Reactor Safety Section

-The Safety Assessment Section endeavours to increase the capability of Member States to achieve a high level of safety by: promoting the use of advanced safety assessment tools with enhanced integration of deterministic and probabilistic approaches and the use of safety performance indicators; and, strengthening quality assurance in nuclear safety.
+The Safety Assessment Section (SAS) helps to improve the capability of Member States in carrying out effective safety assessments and enhancing the safety of nuclear installations to achieve a high level of safety by developing safety standards and guides for design and safety assessment; by promoting the use of advanced safety assessment methods and tools with enhanced integration of deterministic and probabilistic approaches and the use of risk informed and performance based safety evaluation approaches.

-The Regulatory Activities Section supports the enhancement of effective regulatory infrastructures for nuclear safety in Member States.
-Its activities include safety review missions to Member States, the development and revision of safety standards, the maintenance of an incident reporting system service for nuclear power plants, and organization with respect to the Convention on Nuclear Safety.
+The Regulatory Activities Section's main objective is to help enhance effective regulatory infrastructures for nuclear safety in Member States based on IAEA safety standards and use of self-assessment.
+The Section's activities include safety review and advisory missions to Member States, the development and revision of safety standards, support for effective regulatory development for countries embarking on new nuclear power programmes, development of training programmes for regulators, and organizational aspects related to the Convention on Nuclear Safety.

-The Research Reactor Safety Section implements Member States' decisions, as conveyed through the Board of Governors, to develop an international research reactor and fuel cycle facility safety enhancement plan and regime.
+The Research Reactor Safety Section (RRS) works with Member States to develop an international research reactor and fuel cycle facility safety enhancement plan and regime.
 Activities in this area include monitoring research reactors subject to project and supply agreements and assisting Member States possessing such reactors in fulfilling all the relevant safety obligations.
-The Section also covers a wide range of topics related to research reactor and fuel cycle facility safety, including siting, design, construction, commissioning, utilization and decommissioning.
+The Section also covers a wide range of topics related to research reactor and fuel cycle facility safety, including siting, design, construction, commissioning, operation, utilization and decommissioning.

 Read more on nuclear installation safety →

-The Division of Radiation, Transport and Waste Safety (NSRW) is one of the two divisions in the Department of Nuclear Safety and Security.
-NSRW develops and maintains standards for radiation protection, radioactive waste safety and safety in the transport of radioactive material that enable the beneficial uses of radiation to be exploited while ensuring appropriate protection of workers, the public and patients.
+The Division of Radiation, Transport and Waste Safety develops and maintains standards for radiation protection, radioactive waste safety, and safety in the transport of radioactive material that enable the beneficial uses of radiation to be exploited while ensuring appropriate protection of workers, the public and patients.
 It also assists Member States in the implementation of these standards and provides related services.
 NSRW comprises three sections:

 - Radiation Safety and Monitoring Section